Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

-\paragraph{Contrarians.} In the field of opinion dynamics, the concept of contrarian choices was introduced probably for the first time by Galam to his majority model \cite{galam_contrarian_2004}.
+\paragraph{Contrarians.} In the field of opinion dynamics, the concept of contrarian choices was introduced probably for the first time by Galam in his majority model \cite{galam_contrarian_2004}.
 Contrarian agents always adopt the opinion opposite to the prevailing choice in the group.
-Originally, Galam formulated this dynamics within the annealed framework \cite{galam_contrarian_2004}, i.e. each agent has a certain probability to behave like a contrarian \cite{borghesi_chaotic_2006}.
+Originally, Galam formulated this dynamics within the annealed framework \cite{galam_contrarian_2004}, i.e., each agent has a certain probability to behave like a contrarian \cite{borghesi_chaotic_2006}.
 In the original model, such a probability of a contrarian choice was a fixed parameter, leading to a continuous order-disorder phase transition, as in the majority-vote model.
-When the probability of contrarian behavior depends on the current level of support for a given opinion, the system exhibits chaotic dynamics \cite{borghesi_chaotic_2006}. \textcite{mas_individualization_2010} study a model with continuous opinions with an element of anticonformity (``striving for uniqueness'').
+When the probability of contrarian behavior depends on the current level of support for a given opinion, the system exhibits chaotic dynamics \cite{borghesi_chaotic_2006}.

+Contrarians have also been studied within the kinetic-exchange model family [see \sref{subsubsec:opinion_assimilation} and \textcite{biswas_social_2023} for more details].
+In particular, the Biswas-Chatterjee-Sen (BCHS) model introduced probabilistic contrarians that interact negatively with probability $p$ \cite{biswas_disorder_2012}.
+This modification leads to a behavior different from the LCCC model \cite{lallouache_opinion_2010}: below the critical point, the BCHS model enters a sociologically relevant fragmented state where opposite opinion polarities ($\pm 1$) coexist.
+The BCHS model demonstrates an order-disorder phase transition, and its critical exponents are close to those of the equilibrium Ising universality class \cite{mukherjee_ising_2021}.